MolSSI-Education/python-package-best-practices/_episodes/03-rewrite.md

 GitHub has added a feature called Personal Access Tokens (PATs) that allow for more fine-grained security control over your access.
 Instead of one key that has all the permissions on your account, you can define multiple tokens that have a different set of permissions.
-GitHub has good documentation for [generating and using a PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+GitHub has good documentation for [generating and using a PAT][GitHub PAT documentation].

 ## Putting your repository on GitHub.